Schweitzer Mountain Resort

 Work & Play in Sandpoint, Idaho

-Nestled in the Selkirk mountains of northern Idaho above the lakeside resort town of Sandpoint, Schweitzer Mountain Resort offers great amenities and a natural setting that caters to the outdoor enthusiast.
+Nestled in the Selkirk mountains of northern Idaho above the lakeside resort town of Sandpoint, Schweitzer Mountain Resort is a hidden gem, offering great amenities and a natural setting that caters to the outdoor enthusiast.
 Above all, we are known for our genuine people and down-to-earth vibe that keeps our guests and staff coming back year after year.

 Today Schweitzer offers 2,900 acres of in-bounds terrain spread across three peaks and two wide bowls, so there is something for everyone.
 From award-winning tree-skiing, to steeps and drops, to long, wide swaths of perfect corduroy – Schweitzer’s runs will keep you busy all season long.
 And with an average annual snowfall of 300”, you’ll get plenty of fresh tracks, too.
 To top it all off, most days all this comes with virtually no lift lines.
 You’ll get more vertical here by lunch than people at many resorts get all day.

-Our summer resort business is up-and-coming as well.
+With a steady schedule of outdoor music festivals, weddings, corporate events, summer adventure day camps and outdoor activities like fishing, hiking, huckleberry picking and more, the opportunities for an awesome work-and-play summer lifestyle at Schweitzer abound.
 Having hosted national as well as regional mountain-biking events, our growing trail system continues to attract mountain bike enthusiasts of all stripes.
-And with a steady schedule of outdoor music festivals, weddings, corporate events, summer adventure day camps and outdoor activities like fishing, hiking, huckleberry picking and more, the opportunities for an awesome work-and-play summer lifestyle at Schweitzer abound.
 And down in the valley, Sandpoint truly shines in summer.
 With a quaint yet vibrant small-town feel, visitors and locals alike enjoy the sun, beaches, lakes and streams surrounded by spectacular mountain scenery.
 If you love the outdoors, Sandpoint truly is a year-round paradise.

-Schweitzer Mountain Resort’s winter operations include mountain operations, hotel, food & beverage, activities & events, retail, rental & repair, as well as administrative, maintenance, sales and marketing roles.
+Schweitzer Mountain Resort’s summer & winter operations include mountain operations, hotel, food & beverage, activities & events, retail, rental & repair, as well as maintenance and sales and marketing roles.
+For our winter season we also have administration positions available.

 Room and Board

-A good general community-info site with lots of useful links is Sandpoint Online
+A good general community-info site with lots of useful links is Visit Sandpoint.

 Schweitzer Mountain Resort offers a competitive health, dental and life insurance package as well as a 401k with matching for year-round positions.